 - Damages – The victim must have suffered injuries or financial damages due to the defendant’s negligence.
 It is not enough to prove that the defendant acted unreasonably or almost caused injuries.
 There must be solid proof of damages that were sustained.

-If you suffered an injury due to the negligence of another party, contact a Muscogee, GA injury attorney from Law Offices of Shane Smith.
+If you suffered an injury due to the negligence of another party, contact a Muscogee, GA injury attorney from Shane Smith Law.
 We will review your case and help you establish negligence.

 Continue to Next Page >>